KaimingTao/Think-Kendo/kata/Kata glossary.md

 Purpose:

-- communication
+- for communication
-- understand the meaning behind each word
+- for understanding the meaning behind each word
-- to remind
+- for practical usage, not for building a dictionary

 ## General